The SND@LHC neutron shielding: Mechanical Design and Construction

 The borated polyethylene (see Figure~\ref{polplex}, left side) behaves as a thermo-stable plastic similar to High-Density Polyethylene (HDPE).
-The two applied solutions to machine this material were water cutting for rectangular contour shapes plus holes, and SPHW1204PDR-A88 WCD10 Polycrystalline Diamond (PCD) tool insert with 1.8 $\rm m/min$ of feed in a milling machine for angled contour roughing and surface roughing in the workshop of Building 109 at CERN.
+The two applied solutions to machine this material were water-jet cutting for rectangular contour shapes plus holes, and SPHW1204PDR-A88 WCD10 Polycrystalline Diamond (PCD) tool insert with 1.8 $\rm m/min$ of feed in a milling machine for angled contour roughing and surface roughing.

 Plexiglass behaves as a thermoplastic that can be manufactured under regular conditions.
 Due to the significant size and required thickness, ordering two layers of 25 mm (see Figure~\ref{polplex}, right side) was necessary to reach a total of 50 mm thickness.
-To obtain rectangular contour shapes the cutting method applied for this material was to use an industrial saw machine in the workshop of building 129 at CERN.
-It was also necessary to apply the drilling process for holes and angled contour roughing in the workshop of building 109 at CERN.
+To obtain rectangular contour shapes, the cutting method applied for this material was to use an industrial saw machine.
+It was also necessary to apply the drilling process for holes and angled contour roughing.

+The final assembly, with overall dimensions of $2190 \times 1780 \times 1864$\,mm$^3$, is shown in Figure~\ref{finalcoldbox}.
+One wall is angled at 15$^\circ$ to conform to the TI18 tunnel curvature.
+Technical drawings are provided in the Appendix~\ref{appendix}.